roadwarriorslive/Pipulate/README.rst

     !{sys.executable} -m pip install pipulate

 And that's it.
 What you do with the Pandas DataFrame (df) is up to you.
-All Pipulate does is pull down the rectangualar cell-range you define and plop it into df.
-You then can modify the df however you like (refer ro Pandas examples).
-So long as you keep the rows x columns shape the same as what you selected, you can push the altered data back into the GSheet.
+All Pipulate does is pull down the rectangular cell-range you define and plop it into df.
+You then can modify the df however you like (refer to Pandas examples).
+So long as you keep the rows x columns shape the same as what you selected, you can push the altered data back into the Sheet.
 Once you're happy with your script, you can copy/paste it into a .py file and schedule it with a standard Linux scheduler.